North Texas' men's, women's basketball series against Old Dominion postponed

 The North Texas men’s and women’s basketball teams’ games against Old Dominion that were set for Friday and Saturday have been postponed.

+The UNT women were scheduled to host the Monarchs, while the men were slated to travel to Norfolk, Virginia.

-ODU had a series of positive coronavirus tests and contact tracing issues within both programs that forced the schools to postpone the series.
+ODU paused all team-related activities for both programs on Thursday following a series of positive coronavirus tests among Tier 1 personnel.
+The school includes players, coaches, managers and support staff in that group.

-The schools announced the decision on Thursday morning.
-They will work with Conference USA officials to reschedule the games.
+UNT announced its two-game series with the Monarchs had been postponed in conjunction with ODU announcing it had paused team activities.
+The schools will work with Conference USA officials to reschedule the games.

 The UNT men have now had two C-USA series postponed so far this season.
 The Mean Green were supposed to open C-USA play with a series at home against UAB before those two games were called off due to coronavirus issues within the Blazers’ program.